Multiphase curved boundary condition in lattice Boltzmann method: Numerical simulations and discussion

 \subsection{Quantification of nonideal effect and interpolating errors}

-MIBC incorporates the single Eq. \eqref{eq19} to IBC, and is equivalent to artificially compensating all of the nonideal effect and the interpolating error, whereas the present scheme takes into account the nonideal effect through Eqs. \eqref{eq17} and \eqref{eq18}, and only compensates the interpolating error.
-To distinguish the influences between the nonideal effects and the interpolating error, the quantitative analyses can be conducted by evaluating the compensatory mass ΔM in every time step in the simulations with MIBC and the present scheme.
+MIBC combines IBC and the Eq. \eqref{eq18}, and is equivalent to artificially compensate for all of the nonideal effect and the interpolating errors.
+Whereas, the present scheme takes into account the nonideal effect through Eqs. \eqref{eq16} and \eqref{eq17}, and only compensates for the interpolating error.
+In order to distinguish the influences caused by the nonideal effect and the interpolating error, the quantitative analyses are conducted by calculating the compensating mass $\Delta$M in every time step in the simulations with MIBC and the present scheme.

-Fig. \ref{FIG7} presents the compensatory masses in the simulations of a drop on hydrophilic and hydrophobic substrates.
-It is obvious that the absolute values of the artificial compensatory mass for MIBC are much larger than those for the present scheme.
-In every single time step, they reach even more than 8 and 45 for the hydrophobic and hydrophilic substrates, respectively.
-On the contrary, the compensatory mass required by the present scheme is far less than 1, and mainly appears in the initial phase.
-It fluctuates and converges to almost zero quickly.
-This manifests the considerations of the nonideal effect in Eqs. \eqref{eq17} and \eqref{eq18} are accurate and stable.
-Furthermore, the interpolating error concentrates in the initial stage, and it becomes very small after the initialization.
-In other words, the present scheme minimizes the artificial intervention to the evolution of the flow field.
+Figs. \ref{FIG7}(a) and \ref{FIG8}(a) present the compensating masses of MIBC in the simulations of a drop on the wetting substrates, which include both the nonideal effect and the interpolating error.
+It is obvious that the absolute values of the artificial compensation for MIBC are very larger, and they are even close to -10 and 50 in a single time step for the hydrophobic and hydrophilic substrates, respectively.
+On the contrary, Figs. \ref{FIG7}(b) and \ref{FIG8}(b) show clearly that the compensating masses required by the present scheme, which only involves the interpolating error, are far less than 1.
+They appear mainly in the initial phase, fluctuate up and down, and converge to almost zero quickly.
+Comparing the results of MIBC and the present scheme manifests that the errors from the nonideal effect are much more than that from the interpolation, and the considerations of the nonideal effect in Eqs. \eqref{eq16} and \eqref{eq17} are accurate and stable.
+In other words, the present scheme minimizes the artificial intervention in the evolution of the flow field.